-Positioned (or at least styled) as a diving companion, it offers only 100 meters of water resistance rating: something that is enough for most daily usage scenario and can be used for swimming and some snorkeling, but will probably not be adequate if you dare take the watch for a serious dive.
+Positioned (or at least styled) as a diving companion, the Flagship Diver offers only 100 meters of water resistance rating: something that is enough for most daily usage scenarios and can be used for swimming and some snorkeling but will probably not be adequate if you ever dare to take the Flagship Diver for a serious dive.

-Offered in an impressive-looking stainless steel case that measures 42 millimeters in diameter and is actually nicely sculpted following the general guidelines set by the team behind the aforementioned Submariner, it houses a rather average ISA 2330/103 quartz movement of somewhat cheesy origins.
-Listed on ISA’s site as rather vague “Swiss made/Far East Assembly,” the mechanism is, as far as I understand, assembled in China or maybe Vietnam using Swiss parts making an already dirt-cheap caliber even cheaper.
-Frankly, for me this sort of rings an alarm bell while raising a red flag: I am not sure whether I would be willing to pay close to $500 USD for a watch powered by this sort of mechanism.
+The case houses an unimpressive Caliber ISA 2330/103 quartz movement of somewhat cheesy origins.
+Listed on ISA’s site as a rather vague “Swiss made/Far East Assembly,” the mechanism is, as far as I understand, assembled in China or maybe Vietnam using Swiss parts making an already dirt-cheap caliber even cheaper.
+For me, this sort of rings an alarm bell while raising a red flag: I am not sure whether I would be willing to pay close to $500 USD for a product powered by this sort of mechanism.
 Your opinion may be different though, I am just giving you the information to consider.

 Being only 23.30 mm in diameter and 2.95 mm high, the caliber is powered by a standard 1.55 V battery that stores enough juice for the timekeeper to run for more than 5 years and, even if the mechanism itself won’t last that long due to a, um, mechanical failure, replacing it probably won’t be too expensive.